Sustainability in events and conferences

 This statement will set out how Lysaght Institute will manage its current and future sustainability when running events, conferences, and celebrations.
 It will look at three key factors, the environmental impact, economic impact, and social impact.
 This statement will set out what Lysaght is currently achieving along with intended goals and time frames for achieving these.

 Before we enter this statement, it is important to understand in a broad sense what sustainability is and what it means.
 Sustainability is a business meeting the current needs to deliver its services without compromising the ability of future generations to meet their own needs.
-There are three ‘pillars’ economic, environmental and social or ‘people, planet and earth’.
-Environmental is not depleting natural resources and having a positive impact on climate change.
+There are three ‘pillars’ economic, environmental and social or ‘people, planet and earth’ environmental is not depleting natural resources and having a positive impact on climate change.
 Social supports employees and neighbours, both figurative and literal.
 Being a good member of society, may include better staff benefits, which may lead to higher staff retention which means less of an economic impact on wider society.
-Economic sustainability looks at good risk management, good compliance practices and governance which when combined with and underpinned by aspects of each pillar, leads to profitability and positive financial forecasts, which feeds into the social pillar and economic pillar.
+Economy pillar looks at good risk management, good compliance practices and governance which when combined with and underpinned by aspects of each pillar, leads to profitability and positive financial forecasts, which feeds into the social pillar and economic pillar.

 When a customer books an event with us, it sets a series of events in motion, all of which have an environmental impact of some kind.

-Initial contact is usually done by telephone, email, Facebook, or face to face.
+Initial contact is usually done by telephone, email, social media, or face to face.
 These are by far the most preferred methods of contact for most people.
 In fact, we have never received an initial enquiry by post.
-All of our brochures are formatted to be sent electronically and we have photographs all over our social media allowing our customers to view our venue from their own home.
+All our brochures are formatted to be sent electronically and we have photographs all over our social media allowing our customers to view our venue from their own home.

 Where possible, we send quotes and contracts to potential customers via email.
 When a customer wants to return a signed contract, we accept electronic signature as contractually binding and as confirmation that they wish to go ahead and that they are bound by the terms and conditions of their contract.
 Incidentally, electronic signatures have been legal since 2000, since the introduction of the Electronic Communications Act 2000 and latterly, the eiDAS regulations of 2016